gis-ops/tutorials/qgis/QGIS_PluginBasics.md

 Unfortunately, the direct code documentation of PyQt5 provided by Riverside is non-existing.
 However, there are a few ways to help yourself here:

 - you're using an IDE?
 Great!
-If you're lucky `Ctrl+Q` in PyCharm (`Ctrl+I` in Spyder) will show input and output parameters of the selected function.
+If you're lucky, `Ctrl+Q` in PyCharm (`Ctrl+I` in Spyder) will show input and output parameters of the selected function.

 - the main documentation is [here](http://pyqt.sourceforge.net/Docs/PyQt5/QtWidgets.html#PyQt5-QtWidgets).
 However, it usually only refers you to the C++ documentation of the Qt library, which PyQt5 wraps for Python.
 That documentation can be slightly overwhelming.
 You'll get through it though, just consider these few guidelines (taking `QLineEdit` as reference):
 	- in [Functions](https://doc.qt.io/qt-5/qlineedit.html#public-functions) description, the first column tells you which object type is returned. `void` does not return anything. `QString` is implemented as a simple Python `str`.
 The first few rows let you know how to construct an instance of the widget.
 	- the Properties are implemented as methods, not attributes, i.e. in [`QLineEdit`](https://doc.qt.io/qt-5/qlineedit.html#properties), `text` is implemented in `PyQt5` as `<some QLineEdit widget>.text()`, which will give you the current text of the widget
 	- obviously every widget inherits a plethora of functions, methods and signals of its parent widgets, which is why using the C++ documentation is only good for specific lookups
-	- Signal and Slots we'll deal with later
+	- we will deal with Signals and Slots later

 - to lookup properties of a specific widget, use Qt Creator's [Properties](#3-property-editor) panel